icon Recharge Now for ₹1000 & Get ₹1600* In Your Wallet. Use Code: FLAT600 | Limited Period Offer On First Recharge

 Anti-Dumping Duty

-This is levied if a particular good being imported is below the fair market price.
-It is done to prevent the local industries of the country.
+This is levied if a particular product being imported is below the fair market price.
+It is done to prevent country’s local industries.

 Safeguard Duty

-This is levied if the customs authorities feel that the exports of a particular good can damage the economy of the country.
+This is levied if the customs authorities feel that the exports of a particular good can damage the country’s economy.
 The rate of Safeguard Duty is determined by the Tariff Commission and is based on the difference between the landed cost of the imported goods and the price of the domestically produced goods.

 How To Calculate Customs Duty?

-The customs duties are usually calculated on an ad valorem basis, i.e. on the value of the goods.
-The value of goods is calculated according to the regulations stated under Rule 3(i) of the Customs Valuation Rules, 2007.
+The customs duties are usually calculated on an ad valorem basis, i.e., on the value of the goods.
+The value of the goods is calculated according to the regulations stated under Rule 3(i) of the Customs Valuation Rules, 2007.

-You can also make use of the customs duty calculator that is available on the CBEC website.
-As part of the computerised and electronic service drive in 2009, India started a web-based system known as ICEGATE.
-ICEGATE is the abbreviation of Indians Customs Electronic Commerce/Electronic Data Interchange Gateway.
-It provides a platform for the calculation of duty rates, import-export goods declaration, shipping bills, electronic payment, and verification of import and export licenses.
+You can also make use of the customs duty calculator available on the CBEC website.
+As part of the computerised and electronic service drive in 2009, India started a web-based system known as ICEGATE (Indians Customs Electronic Commerce/Electronic Data Interchange Gateway).
+It calculates duty rates, import-export goods declaration, shipping bills, electronic payment, and verification of import and export licenses.

-The Indian classification of the Customs Duty is based on the Harmonized Commodity Description (HS) and Coding System.
-The HS codes are of 6 digits.
+The Indian classification of the Customs Duty is based on the 6-digit Harmonized Commodity Description (HS) and Coding System.

-The IGST that applies to all imports and exports is charged on the value of the good along with the primary customs duty on the good.
+The IGST applicable on all imports and exports is charged on the value of the goods along with the primary customs duty.
 The structure is as follows:

 Value of Imported Goods + Basics Customs Duty + Social Welfare Surcharge = Value based on which IGST is calculated

-In case there is confusion regarding the common valuation factors, the following factors are taken into consideration as per exception:
+In case there is confusion regarding the common valuation factors, the following factors are considered as per exception:

-Computed Value Method that is used as per the fabrication materials and profit as per Rule 8.
+• Computed Value Method used as per the fabrication materials and profit as per Rule 8.

 The Central Board of Excise and Customs under the Ministry of Finance manages the customs duty process in the country.
-International trade has huge returns if done in the right way.
+International trade yields huge returns if conducted correctly.
 Whatever you plan on selling, you must choose an appropriate logistics partner that can help you ship hassle-free.
-With Shiprocket, you can deliver your products on time and grow your business to 220+ countries across the globe.
+With ShiprocketX, you can deliver your products timely and grow your business to 220+ destinations across the globe.

 How To Pay Customs Duty Online